reset-xd/Tatsuyo/README.md

 [![dependency - disnake](https://img.shields.io/badge/dependency-disnake-blue)](https://pypi.org/project/disnake)

-Hi my name is Tatsuyo, i am a discord bot that will help you with your anime watching journey by providing you with a lot of cool commands!
+Hi my name is Tatsuyo, i am a discord bot that will help you with your anime watching journey by providing you with a lot of cool and useful commands!

 **A discord bot purely for anime watchers and enthusiast.**